Pronto (novel): Connections

 It was followed by the 1995 novel Riding the Rap.
 A 1997 made-for-TV film version of Pronto starred Peter Falk, Glenne Headly and James LeGros as Arno, Patton and Givens, respectively.
+Jimmy Cap had previously appeared in Leonard's previous novel Cat Chaser, and a member of the Crowe family - who appear in Maximum Bob, Gold Coast, and Riding the Rap - appears here.

 The character of Raylan Givens would later become the protagonist for the television series Justified.